All prices and checkout are in $USD. Click in the top right corner to show prices in other currencies!

 Bamboo Forest

-We spend the morning in Arashiyama, the neighborhood where we can get lost in the magical Bamboo Forest - a place that you may have seen on Instagram, it's probably one of the most photogenic places in Japan.
+We spend the morning in Arashiyama, the neighbourhood where we can get lost in the magical Bamboo Forest – a place that you may have seen on Instagram, as it's probably one of the most photogenic places in Japan.
 To truly experience the magic of the forest, we'll be getting an early start and be there when the crowds are minimal.
 We'll have the opportunity to wander through the forest and park and then visit the Tenryuji Temple, one of the five Zen temples in Kyoto.
 It's the perfect way to start our day, surrounded by natural beauty and serenity.

 Shall we shop or relax?

-n the afternoon, we have the option to take a leisurely stroll around the city and do some shopping or indulge in a traditional Japanese spa experience at an onsen.
+In the afternoon, we have the option to have a leisurely stroll around the city and do some shopping or indulge in a traditional Japanese spa experience at an onsen.
 Throughout our stay in Kyoto, we may have noticed locals dressed in traditional attire such as kimonos for women and hakamas for men.
 If we choose to do so, we can also experience dressing up in traditional attire and immerse ourselves in the local culture for a truly unique evening.

-Included: Japan Rail Pass Money Pot: local transports and admission fees if any Not included: food and beverages
+Money Pot: local transport and admission fees if any

 day 6